 How to fit the pelvic shape into a label or category is less important to me than having a set of skills to identify the relationship between the long axis of baby’s head with the short distance of the pelvic level where baby waits during a labor stall.

 Knowing what is going on between the baby and the mother at the inlet or other diameters of the pelvis and what we can do to help when help is indeed appropriate.
-This is explained in the low-cost download, Spinning Babies Quick Reference.
+This is explained in the low-cost download, Spinning Babies® Quick Reference.

 Pelvic Shape and lack of engagement

-Occasionally a woman’s pelvic shape relates to the fetal position.
+Occasionally the pelvic shape sets the fetal position.
 But this, I believe, is secondary to soft tissue “balance.”
 The android pelvis and platypelloid pelvis don’t accommodate posterior presentations.
 The baby must rotate or will not drop into the pelvis.
 But the baby in around pelvis shape (gynecoid) may.
 A baby in the Anthropoid pelvis (longer front to back) can fit while Occiput Posterior (given average muscle balance) When the mother can re-angle her pelvis to let the baby in (See steep inlet in Is baby engaged?).
 A birth stool, posterior pelvic tilt, and standing and leaning over a dresser feels right.

 In the Android pelvis, the baby must be LOA for optimal engagement.
 In the platypelloid, the baby will engage from Left Occiput Transverse before they can engage in pregnancy or in labor because of this pelvic shape.
 In these two pelvises, there really is an optimal fetal position for engagement.
 Pelvic shape categories are like points of direction, they are useful for orientation to the practitioner’s choice of solutions (as opposed to recent recommendations to skip labor and go to surgical birth).
 But by far, most people don’t live due North, South, East or West.
 And most of us don’t have a “pure” pelvic type but a mixture depending on fascial forces during gestational development and learning to walk.